-China's 144-hour visa-free transit policy is carried out in Shanghai, Jiangsu, and Zhejiang, as well as Beijing, Tianjin and Hebei, to facilitate international travelers.
-It allows passengers from 53 countries or regions to transit in either Shanghai-Jiangsu-Zhejiang region or Beijing-Tianjin-Hebei region for no more than 144 hours (6 days) without holding a visa.
+China's 144-hour visa-free transit policy is carried out in Shanghai, Jiangsu, Zhejiang, Liaoning as well as Beijing, Tianjin and Hebei, to facilitate international travelers.
+It allows passengers from 53 countries or regions to transit in either Shanghai-Jiangsu-Zhejiang region, Beijing-Tianjin-Hebei region or Liaoning Province for no more than 144 hours (6 days) without holding a visa.